lfit/releng-global-jjb/docs/jjb/lf-macros.rst

         of the registry ports to login to. ex: 10001 10002 10003 10004
         (GLOBAL variable)

-    :DOCKERHUB_EMAIL: If this variable is set then an attempt to login to DockerHub (docker.io) will be also made.
-It should be set to the email address for the credentials that will get looked up.
-Only _one_ credential will ever be found in the maven settings file for DockerHub.
-        (GLOBAL variable)
+    :DOCKER_REGISTRY : Optional
+        Jenkins global variable should be defined
+        If set, then this is the base IP or FQDN that will be used for logging into the custom docker registry
+        ex: nexus3.example.com

+    :REGISTRY_PORTS  : Required if DOCKER_REGISTRY is set
+        Jenkins global variable should be defined (space separated) Listing of all the registry ports to login to
+        ex: 10001 10002 10003 10004

+    :DOCKERHUB_REGISTRY: Optional
+        Set global Jenkins variable to `docker.io`
+        Additionally you will need to add as an entry to your projects mvn-settings file with username and password creds.
+If you are using docker version
+        < 17.06.0 you will need to set DOCKERHUB_EMAIL
+        to auth to docker.io

+    :SETTINGS_FILE   : Job level variable with maven settings file location

+    :GLOBAL_SETTINGS_FILE : Job level variable wiht global settings file location.
+        You will define a setting for docker.io login here.

+    :DOCKERHUB_EMAIL : Optional
+        Jenkins global variable that defines the email address that should be used for logging into DockerHub
+        Note that this will not be used if you are using docker version >=17.06.0.

 lf-infra-gpg-verify-git-signature
 ---------------------------------